wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.13 (2014-9-13) =
+* Fixed: Bug that would cause media images to disappear.

 = Version 3.12 (2014-9-13) =
 * Fixed: Various issues reported during the last few weeks.